oehpp94/GettingAndCleaningDataAssignment/CodeBook.md

         - Subject
         - Activity

-5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject
+From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject:

 Scripts under this description perform the fifth task of the assignment by:

     a) Installing on the dplyr package
     b) Using the aggregate function inside the dplyr package to take the mean of each variable per activity and subject, and save the result into an independent data set
         - newDataSet2: (dataframe, 180 obs, 68 variables)